 - Self Portrait from Pamela Allen class: needs more piecing, hand embroidery and embellishment.
 No progress in 2009

-- Solid Star Friendship Quilt: need more friends so they can make stars for me in solids with black.
+- Solid Star Friendship Quilt: I really need more friends so they can make stars for me in solids with black.
 Do you want to exchange a star block with me?
-No progress in 2009
+No progress in 2009-2010

 - Under the Sea: brown piece from April 2009 Pamela Allen class with CQFA.
 Needs machine quilting, hand embellishment and finishing.

-- Women’s Work 2: last year I said that this quilt “needs focus.”
+- Women’s Work 2: In 2009, I said that this quilt “needs focus.”
 Was inspired and have the design.
-No progress in 2009, except for finding my drawing and making a file.
+No progress 2009-2010, except for finding my drawing and making a file.

 On My Mind